 - providing up to £16 million of funding over 4 years for Time to Change, the campaign against mental health stigma and discrimination

 We want to increase the impact of mental health services by:

 - changing how we track success in mental health services, so we measure the things that matter most to the people using them

 - reviewing health visiting and school nursing services, to check that staff have the right training to identify and help parents, children and young people with mental health problems

-By 2014, we’ll develop a new online service to provide guidance and training on child mental health for teachers, police, health professionals and other people working with children.
+So we have developed MindEd, an online service to provide guidance and training on child mental health for teachers, police, health professionals and other people working with children.

 Access to mental health services

 There’s evidence that mental health services aren’t meeting the needs of some groups of people.
 For example only 1 in 6 older people with depression ever discusses it with their GP.

 So we’re giving local health and wellbeing boards a duty to reduce health inequalities in their area, including in mental health.